Horry County shares information on early voting ahead of June primaries - NewsBreak

 Horry County shares information on early voting ahead of June primaries

-You are asked to bring your Photo ID or voter registration card.
+Voters are asked to bring their photo ID or voter registration card.

 For more information, contact the Horry County Voter’s Registration and Elections Office or visit scvotes.gov .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.